-On August 7, 2009, we entered into an amended and restated \$20.0 million revolving credit loan agreement with Bank of America, as agent, and Bank of America and Brown Brothers Harriman & Co as lenders (the "2009 Credit Agreement").
+On August 7, 2009, we entered into an amended and restated \$20.0 million revolving credit loan agreement with Bank of America, as agent, and Bank of America and Brown Brothers Harriman & Co as lenders (as amended, the "2009 Credit Agreement").
 On September 30, 2011, we entered into the First Amendment to the Amended and Restated Revolving Credit Loan Agreement (the "First Amendment") with Bank of America as agent, and Bank of America and Brown Brothers Harriman & Co as lenders.
 The First Amendment extended the maturity date of our credit facility to August 7, 2013 and reduced the interest rate to the London Interbank Offered Rate plus 3.0%.
-On October 4, 2012, we entered into the Second Amendment to the Amended and Restated Revolving Credit Loan Agreement (the "Second Amendment") with Bank of America as agent, and Bank of America and Brown Brothers Harriman & Co as lenders.
+On October 4, 2012, we entered into the Second Amendment to the Amended and Restated Revolving Credit Loan Agreement (the "Second Amendment") with Bank of America as agent, and Brown Brothers Harriman & Co as lenders.
+The Second Amendment of America as agent, and Bank of America as agent, and Bank of America and Brown Brothers Harriman & Co as lenders.
 The Second Amendment extended the maturity date of our credit facility to August 7, 2014.

 On March 29, 2013, we entered into a Second Amended and Restated Revolving Credit Agreement (as amended, the "Credit Agreement") with Bank of America, as agent, and Bank of America and Brown Brothers Harriman & Co as lenders, that amended and restated the 2009 Credit Agreement.
 The Credit Agreement converted our existing outstanding revolving advances into a term loan in the principal amount of \$15.0 million (the "Term Loan"), provided a revolving credit facility in the maximum principal amount of \$25.0 million ("Revolving Line") and provided a delayed draw term loan of up to \$15.0 million (the "DDTL") to fund our capital contributions to HART.
 The maximum amount available under the Credit Agreement is \$50.0 million as borrowings against the DDTL in excess of \$10.0 million result in a dollar for dollar reduction in the Revolving Line capacity.
-The Revolving Line has a maturity date of March 29, 2016, while the Term Loan and DDTL have a maturity date of March 29, 2018.
+The Revolving Line, Term Loan and DDTL each have a maturity date of March 29, 2018 (the maturity date of the Revolving Line was extended from March 29, 2016 in connection with the Third Amendment.